 In the mid-1830s the temperance movement started.
 Whilst it failed to make a big impact, it did encourage much debate on drink which was still a problem.
 Thomas Carlyle wrote of gin as “liquid madness sold at tenpence the quartem”.
 By 1869 this led to an Act licensing the sale of beer and wine (spirits were still licensed).
 Two years later a further Act was introduced which would have halved the number of public houses in the country, but public opinion was outraged.
 One bishop stating in the House of Lords that he would “prefer to see all England free better than England sober” and the act was withdrawn.

 As reforms took effect, so the gin production process became more refined.
-So gin evolved to become a delicate balance of subtle flavours, and began its ascent into high society.
+So gin evolved to become a delicate balance of subtle flavors and began its ascent into high society.